DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Methodology: Scalable and Accurate Resilience Analysis for DNNs by DeepVigor+

-To model the behavior of faults for the analysis, we assume that at an inference, a single fault may influence the value of a single input activation to a neuron or a single parameter in a CNN.
-First, we analyze the effect of a single bitflip on the 32-bit floating-point data representation to comprehend how a value might change due to a single fault.
-IEEE-754 32-bit floating-point data type is shown in Fig. \ref{fig:32fp}.
-It contains 1 sign bit, 8 exponent bits, and 23 fraction bits, and represents a number based on Eq. \eqref{eq:fp32}.
+This subsection analyzes the effect of a single bitflip on the 32-bit floating-point data representation to comprehend how a value might change due to a single fault.
+The IEEE-754 32-bit floating-point data type is shown in Fig. \ref{fig:32fp}.
+It contains 1 sign bit, 8 exponent bits, and 23 mantissa bits, and represents a number based on Eq. \eqref{eq:fp32}.

-In this regard, we consider the following lemmas:
+To model single bitflips, we consider the following lemmas:

-\begin{itemize} \item \textit{Lemma 1:} Any bitflip from 1 to 0 in a value decreases the value as $\epsilon$ while $\epsilon < 0$, and any bitflip from 0 to 1 increases it as $\epsilon$ while $\epsilon > 0$.
+\begin{itemize} \item \textit{Lemma 1:} Any bitflip from 1 to 0 in a value decreases the value by $\epsilon$ while $\epsilon < 0$, and any bitflip from 0 to 1 increases it by $\epsilon$ while $\epsilon > 0$.

 \item \textit{Lemma 2:} In the 32-bit floating-point data representation, an error ($\epsilon$) induced to a value ($x$) by a bitflip in bit $i$ can be represented as in Eq.~\eqref{eq:bitflip-value}, whether the bitflip is in sign bit ($2\times x$), exponent bits ($2^i \times x$), or mantissa bits ($2^i$), as stated in \cite{elliott2013quantifying,zhan2021improving}.